Sarah Kendzior

-Sarah Kendzior (born September 1, 1978) is an American author, anthropologist, researcher, and scholar.
+Sarah Kendzior (born September 1, 1978) is an American journalist and author.
 Kendzior is the author of The View from Flyover Country – a collection of essays first published by Al Jazeera – and is a former co-host of the Gaslit Nation podcast.
 In 2020, she published her second book, Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America, which was a New York Times bestseller.
 In September 2022, she published her third book, They Knew: How a Culture of Conspiracy Keeps America Complacent, which was a finalist for a Los Angeles Times Book Prize.
 In April 2025, she published her fourth book, The Last American Road Trip, which was a USA Today Bestseller.

 Early life and education

 Kendzior was raised in Meriden, Connecticut.

 In 2000, Kendzior received a Bachelor of Arts in history from Sarah Lawrence College and, in 2006, she received a Master of Arts in Eurasian Studies from the Department of Central Eurasian Studies at Indiana University Bloomington.
-Her thesis was State Propaganda on Islam in Independent Uzbekistan.
+Her thesis was titled "State Propaganda on Islam in Independent Uzbekistan."
 In 2012, Kendzior earned a Doctor of Philosophy in anthropology from Washington University in St. Louis.
-Her dissertation was The Uzbek Opposition in Exile: Diaspora and Dissident Politics in the Digital Age, and her advisor was John Bowen.
+Her dissertation was "The Uzbek Opposition in Exile: Diaspora and Dissident Politics in the Digital Age," and her advisor was John Bowen.
 Her focus of study was former Soviet Union totalitarian states.
 Kendzior's dissertation was on how dissidents from Uzbekistan used the internet to challenge an authoritarian government in a climate of surveillance and distrust.